seng438-winter-2023/seng438-a3-D0tzi/seng438-a3-team_7.md

 For DataUtilities, original Statement coverage was 48.7%, branch coverage was 29.7%, and method coverage was 60% according to EclEmma.

+For RangeTest, original Statement coverage was 14.3%, branch coverage was 12.2%, and method coverage was 26.1% according to EclEmma.

 # 2 Manual data-flow coverage calculations for X and Y methods

 ## __DataUtilities:__